lindathadeus/lindathadeus.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 Views are personal.
-Parent, Partner, Software Engineer, Tamil from Kanya Kumari, follows Jesus, Hindu Saints and Buddha, driven by a strong desire for personal and professional growth.
+Parent, Partner, Software Engineer, Tamil, writes predominantly in English, follows Jesus, Hindu Saints and Buddha, driven by a strong desire for personal and professional growth.